Try Semrush

 My page ranks at the top because it’s unique.

-Sure, it has tips and strategies that you can find anywhere, but it also has lots of tips and examples that you can only find in my post.
+Sure, it has tips and strategies that you can find anywhere.
+But it also has lots of tips and examples that nobody else is talking about.

 Publishing something that’s unique is a good starting point.